athenianco/athenian-api/server/README.md

 IMAGE=your_api_image:tag make run-api
 ```

-You can clean API data, created from `make run-api`, by running:
+You can erase the API data fixtures created by `make run-api` with:
 ```
 make clean
 ```